-- 14. In addition to their stewardship responsibilities for solvency and liquidity status of the bank, boards of banks have to meet both their regulatory and market transparency obligations in relation to monitoring, managing and reporting their solvency and liquidity risks.
+- 14. In addition to their stewardship responsibilities for the solvency and liquidity status of the bank, boards of banks have to meet both their regulatory and market transparency obligations in relation to monitoring, managing and reporting their solvency and liquidity risks.
 In forming their judgments, boards of banks consider the scale and likelihood of the threats to the bank's survival arising from such risks. - 15.
 The auditors address these matters in meeting their audit responsibilities to consider how they are dealt with in the annual report and financial statements as well as in meeting their duty, and exercising their right, to report to the regulator in fulfilling that responsibility. - 16.
 The Bank of England, including the PRA, has responsibility for interpreting the scale of the threat arising from these risks in the context of their financial stability and prudential supervision objectives. - 17.
-The need for co-operation between banks, supervisors, central banks and auditors in relation to banks' liquidity and solvency risks arises primarily because there is a strong mutuality of interest between these parties in relation to understanding the assessment and management of the solvency and liquidity risks being faced and taken by the banks and they can each contribute to the others' understanding.
-Although their duties and responsibilities are in some respects different, they overlap in others and there are legal and regulatory obligations for them to co-operate in fulfilling them. - 18.
-Examples of the ways in which co-operation can provide mutual benefit include the following: - (a) Supervision is enhanced by obtaining information about the banks' exposure to such risks and the directors' plans for addressing them received through interaction with the directors and key management of the bank as well as the auditors; - (b) The board and auditors benefit from understanding the regulators' perception of the risks the bank is taking and facing, including those in the wider financial system; and - (c) The board benefits from challenge to their assessment of, and plans for managing, these risks by supervisors and auditors; auditors may provide boards with one source of assurance about the robustness of their assessment and its outcome, including the quality of their reporting. - 19.
+The need for co-operation between banks, supervisors, central banks and auditors in relation to banks' liquidity and solvency risks arises primarily because there is a strong mutuality of interest between these parties in relation to understanding the assessment and management of the solvency and liquidity risks being faced and taken by the banks - and they can each contribute to the others' understanding.
+Although their duties and responsibilities are in some respects different, they overlap in others and there are legal and regulatory obligations for them to co-operate3 in fulfilling them. - 18.
+Examples of the ways in which co-operation can provide mutual benefit include the following: - Supervision is enhanced by obtaining information about the banks' exposure to (a) such risks and the directors' plans for addressing them received through interaction with the directors and key management of the bank as well as the auditors: - The board and auditors benefit from understanding the regulators' perception of (b) the risks the bank is taking and facing, including those in the wider financial system; and - The board benefits from challenge to their assessment of, and plans for (c) managing, these risks by supervisors and auditors; auditors may provide boards with one source of assurance about the robustness of their assessment and its outcome, including the quality of their reporting. - 19.
 In fulfilling their duty to promote the success of the company, the directors are responsible for the stewardship of the company's survival.
-They should focus on those risks, or combinations of risks, that can so seriously damage the sustainability of the company's cash flows, performance or future prospects that they would give rise to severe distress if they materialised.
-In doing so, their duty is not limited because the regulator sets minimum
+They should focus on those risks, or combinations of risks, that can seriously affect the performance, future prospects or reputation of the entity.
+These should include those risks that would threaten its business model, future performance, solvency or liquidity.
+In doing so, their